Polymer/old-docs-site/docs/elements/icons.md

     </defs>
   </svg>
 </core-iconset-svg>
 Tadaa!
-Here's how your brand new icon looks: <core-icon icon="custom-icons:fancy-circles" size="30"></core-icon>
+Here's your brand new icon: <core-icon icon="custom-icons:fancy-circles" size="30"></core-icon>

 If you prefer to work with more traditional bitmap graphics like *jpg* or *png*, there is also an element for that: `core-iconset`.

-Let's say you have a *png* file with your icons:
+For example, if you have a *png* file containing icons:

 <a href="/components/core-iconset/my-icons.png" target="_blank">
   <img src="/components/core-iconset/my-icons.png">